 The BAR recommend that high-risk batteries are not shipped, or are declared as hazardous cargo accordingly (which will incur additional charges).
 Please download a copy of the Battery Management Guide for Customers here to ensure your shipment is compliant.
 The guide explains the restrictions and how to understand and manage the risks for the battery types you may be considering shipping.

 Impact on shippers

-We are now seeing shipping costs falling back more in line with pre-pandemic levels in the short-medium term.
+We are now seeing shipping costs falling back more in line with pre-pandemic levels in the short-medium term and rates remain more stable.
 As members of the Movers Trading Club (MTC) we have some stability in freight rates, however, there is still some risk due to changing currency exchange rates and fuel costs which are still volatile.

 - CURRENCY EXCHANGE DIFFERENCES

 Shipping Line container-freight rates and ancillary charges are typically quoted in US Dollars and Euros for sea-freight, and local destination currency for destination port and on-carriage charges.
 These ‘freight charges’ are, however, payable in British Pounds (GBP) and converted typically at time of the ships’ sailing date, applying the currency exchange rate at that point in time.
 BAR Movers generally will include these container-freight costs in their GBP quotation offered to the customer using the indicative exchange rate(s) valid at the time of their quotation.
 If there is significant movement in exchange rate between quoting and the point of sailing, there may be an adjustment required to the final invoice as unfortunately movers have no control over the actual exchange rate used and applied by the Shipping Line.

 - FUEL COST CHANGES